usdivad/ada_sib/overall_notes.md

 where's the action? it's pointless w/o structure imagined

+Molecular:
+- make sure you actually fiddle with own sounds; don't just use presets out of the box... don't rely on that

 #Todo etc.
 Remove:
 bar 7 realism
 bar 18 violin melody 16ths
 25 the 1/4 bar always seems rushed
 33 rushed violin sus

+0:43 those triplets

 percussion's gonna be harder than you thought